 If you hold ordinary shares as a shareholder of record (rather than a holder of ADSs) at 5:00 p.m.
 (Irish Standard Time) on May 15, 2018, the record date established by the Board of Directors, you will be eligible to vote at the Meeting.
-You may vote (i) in person at the Meeting, (ii) by granting your proxy to the Company's proxy designees (i.e., the Honorable Craig R. Stapleton, our Chairman, and Michael S. Anderson, our Chief Executive Officer) and by submitting such proxy by means of (A) the Internet, in the manner instructed on the applicable Notice of Internet Availability of Proxy Materials described below, (B) e-mail, in the manner instructed on the proxy card enclosed with paper copies of these proxy materials or (C) regular mail, using the return envelope enclosed with paper copies of these proxy materials; or (iii) by granting your voting proxy to any person other than the Company's proxy designees.
-If you submit a proxy to the Company's proxy designees and do not provide specific voting instructions, you will be deemed to instruct the Company's proxy designees to vote your shares in accordance with the recommendations of the Board.
+You may (i) vote in person at the Meeting, (ii) vote by submitting your proxy card online or by email in the manner instructed on the proxy card, (iii) vote by mailing your completed and signed proxy card in the enclosed return envelope by following the instructions set forth in the enclosed proxy card; or (iv) vote by granting your voting proxy directly to the chairman of the Meeting or to any other person.